Mary McLeod Bethune: The Health Advocate You Never Knew

 After her nine year marriage to Albertus Bethune in 1907 and because of her belief that education could open the doors to so many other fields including a healthy body and mind, Bethune founded the Daytona Normal and Industrial Institute for Negro Girls in Daytona, Florida, in 1904.
 Starting out with only five students, she helped grow the school to more 250 students over the next years.
 The school later became known as Bethune Cookman college.

 Bethune became involved in serving on the highest level of government.
-President Calvin Coolidge invited her to participate a conference on child welfare to help find ways to lengthen the life of children.
+President Calvin Coolidge invited her to participate a conference on child welfare to help find ways to lengthen the life of Black children.
 Then for President Herbert Hoover, she served on Commission on Home Building and Home Ownership and was appointed to a committee on child health.

 Additionally, Bethune created the National Council of Negro Women to represent numerous groups working on critical issues for African-American women including adequate and affordable health care.
 She received another appointment from…